 These people modeled for us what is possible when we are willing to step out of our comfort zone.
 Can we learn to love those we disagree with?
 Can we find common ground?
 At the very least, can we learn not to hate?

-One evening during a ritual on top of a sacred hill, some friends and I were talking about love.
+One evening, on top of a tall sacred hill, some friends and I were talking about love.
 Cathy, like many of my friends, is appalled by the behavior of one particular political candidate.
 But knowing the importance of stretching beyond our habitual behaviors, she experimented by saying, “I love you, Donald Trump.”
-She said it several times, each time with a bit more volume until she could, just a teensy tiny little bit, start to believe it.
+She said it several times, each time with a bit more volume until she could, just a teensy tiny little bit, maybe start to believe it.

 Sometimes we just have to fake it till we make it.